Wenbintum/WWL-GPR/README.md

 ```bash
   python main.py --task CV5_FHP
 ```

-The output file is located in the "Results" directory for further analysis.
 We use Bayesian optimization to optimize hyperparameters.
 You may want to change the settings via [this function](https://github.com/Wenbintum/WWL-GPR/blob/8c52f1f9462215f29ed51517077ea01c077c2d50/wwlgpr/WWL_GPR.py#L302)

+#### Expected outpout and run time:

+The output file consists of ground truth and ML predicted values, which is located in the "Results" directory for further analysis, and resulting Root Mean Square Error (RMSE) is printed.
+The run time of CV5_FHP on local computer with 8 CPUs is around 7 minutes.

 ## Authors
 This software was primarily written by Wenbin Xu who was advised by Prof. Mie Andersen.